-This document must be used by customers to provide sufficient information on specific (heavy) items that require an assessment as to whether an item is within all the dimensional and floor loading limits of the aircraft in which it is to be loaded.
-It is highly important that all the dimensions and weights are recorded as accurately as possible (see ILSS).
-The ILSS allows loading instructions for specific aircraft to be drafted by representatives of the operator that may include tie down notes (TDN) and tie down schemes (TDS).
-These documents contain important information on loading, restraining, materials used and/or the special procedures that must be taken into account.
+This document must be used by customers to provide sufficient information on specific items that require an assessment as to whether an item is within all the dimensional and floor loading limits of the aircraft in which it is to be loaded.
+It is highly important that all the dimensions and weights are recorded as accurately as possible.